-If you are unemployed, serving in the military, in grad school or in another position in which you cannot afford your loan payments, you may qualify for deferral on your federal loans.
+If you are unemployed, serving in the military, in grad school or in another position in which you cannot afford your student loan bill payments, you may qualify for deferral on your Federal loans.

 Deferments are not automatic so you’ll need to submit a request to your lender to see if you qualify,

 While you don’t have to make monthly minimum payments during deferment, unsubsidized loans will still accrue interest.